Chart Color Schemes

 Health performance in Toowoomba City is a key challenge with a range of health conditions having marked impacts on both younger and older age cohorts

-Toowoomba City faces significant health challenges, with various conditions affecting both younger and older age groups.
-Approximately 50% (~1,232 people) of its total population has private health cover, compared to the national average of 55.7%.
+Toowoomba City faces significant health challenges, as assessed by AreaSearch through mortality rates and chronic condition prevalence.
+Multiple health conditions affect both younger and older age groups.
+Private health cover is relatively low at approximately 50% of the total population (~1,233 people), compared to 52.5% in Rest of Qld and the national average of 55.7%.

 Frequently Asked Questions - Health